1925 Cincinnati Reds season

+Photo from a 1925 newspaper.
+Caption text "BEHOLD Walker, once Phil, now Red, street. shooting second homer of present series [vs. Phillies] over wall into Broad street."

 The 1925 Cincinnati Reds season was a season in American baseball.
 The team finished third in the National League with a record of 80–73, 15 games behind the Pittsburgh Pirates.

 Off-season

 The Reds suffered a devastating loss during the off-season, as late in the 1924 season, first baseman Jake Daubert became ill and he underwent an appendectomy on October 2.
 Complications from the surgery arose, and Daubert died a week later on October 9.
 Daubert, who joined Cincinnati in 1919, appeared in 801 games with the Reds, batting .301 with 23 home runs and 307 RBI.
 In the 1919 World Series, Daubert batted .241 with four runs, a triple and an RBI, helping the club to the championship.

 Late in spring training, the Reds lost outfielder George Burns and infielder Lew Fonseca to the Philadelphia Phillies on waivers.